 Youth in Custody Certificate Program

-This program seeks to shine a brighter light on the high-risk juvenile offender population and help leaders begin or accelerate systemic change to improve outcomes for youth in custody.
+This program seeks to shine a brighter light on the high-risk, serious juvenile offender population and help leaders begin or accelerate systemic change to improve outcomes for youth in custody.
 While the need for a continuum of services and placements throughout the juvenile justice system provides the context for this work, the program focuses on youth in post-adjudication custody.
-The target audience for the Youth in Custody Certificate Program is public and private sector leaders working in the juvenile justice, child welfare, mental health, substance abuse, education and other related systems of care that serve juvenile justice involved youth.
+The target audience for the Youth in Custody Certificate Program is public and private sector leaders working in the juvenile justice, child welfare, mental health, substance abuse, education and other related systems of care that serve youth in custody in the juvenile justice system.
 For more information on this program, including how to apply, click the link above.